Middleware¶

 Info

-The middleware is not limited to Lilya
+The middleware is not limited to Lilya, ChildLilya, Include and Path.

-as it looks simpler to read and understand.
+We simply choose Path as it looks simpler to read and understand.

 Pure ASGI Middleware¶